Left: This is the view of the courtyard upon exiting the conference room.

 Suddenly, she popped from behind a pillar carrying the most beautiful Chinese angel ever born.
 She was in a pink hand-made dress which was too large on her.
 Her long legs dangled as the director carried her facing forward.
 She was SMILING at us!!
 We began talking to her "Xiaochai!, Xiaochai!"
 "NiHao, hello!"
 The director pointed to us "mommy, daddy".
 Elizabeth studied us curiously and kept smiling.
 We continued to say her name gently while touching her little hands.
 It was magic, love at first sight.
 She grabbed a hold of our hearts for a lifetime, our daughter whom we had waited so long to meet was just before us in her happy glory.
 This child, born the same week we began our paperchasing, had just reduced her grandfather to tears (yes, Papa, I saw them!) and to say were we blissful is not enough.
 Speaking of Papa, here is something in his words about that moment:

-(Above) This is our hotel in Maoming.
+(Right) This is our hotel in Maoming.
 Again, we rushed here by all four cramming ourselves and our bags into a tiny little red taxi, one of MANY waiting at the train station.
 We had LOTS of stares here as we were quite a novelty.
 Up to this point we had been in fairly well-visited tourist destinations where the locals were used to seeing Western faces.
 On the train and now in Maoming, Westerners are a little more scarce.
 We knew all was going well as our guide, Gillian, was in constant communication with the Maoming Welfare Institute director while we were on the train.

-Having travelled with you on your journey to pick up our China Doll, I am grateful for all of the memories.
+"Having travelled with you on your journey to pick up our China Doll, I am grateful for all of the memories.
 The feeling I had when I first set eyes on her at the hotel was one of great happiness for you.
 I remember also thinking of what a lucky baby she was to have parents like you as well as your good fortune in having her.
-I will always remember hearing you, Donnie, saying with great excitement in hushed tones: "ASHLEY, ASHLEY, THERE SHE IS!"
+I will always remember hearing you, Donnie, saying with great excitement in hushed tones..."

 As wonderful as this moment was in the lobby of the Maoming Building, we had to break the spell for a moment while we RUSHED to the notary's office which was about to close.
 We literally threw our luggage into our room and headed to the office which was a quick walk across and down the street.

-as well as her English name.
-When I sent this, I was not sure it would make it at all or that we would ever see it again and took the picture shown at the left.
+As we walked to the Notary's office, I noticed the Director was carrying a bag which contained the items we had sent to Elizabeth while we waited to travel.
+The items included her blanket onto which her Chinese name was embroidered as well as her English name.
+When I sent this I was not sure it would make it at all or that we would ever see it again.
 How thrilling to know she received it and was able to use it for the 6 weeks until we got there.
+And the blanket came home with us!

 It was so hot in the notary's office that the director kept wiping Elizabeth's sweaty head with a tissue, it was clear that she was used to hands-on dealings with the children.

-There we were, Gillian, the Asst.
-Director, Elizabeth, Donnie and I, piled into our hotel room.
-Donnie and I ripped into the suitcase to get out the gifts for the director as well as the clothing that our wonderful family and friends had given as donations for the precious children of Maoming.
-The director accepted everything humbly and we said our final thank you's and good-bye's.
+We took a taxi back to the hotel and the director followed on motorcycle.
+There we were, Gillian, the Assistant Director, Elizabeth, Donnie and me, piled into our hotel room.
+Donnie and I ripped into the suitcase to get out the gifts for the director as well as the clothing that our wonderful family and friends had given as donations for the children of Maoming.
+The director accepted everything humbly and we said our final thank yous and good-byes.

 Papa heard us come back and anxiously came over to see his granddaughter.
 The door closed and there we were!
 Here in the flesh was that same little face we had stared at for so long in the referral photo.
 She was more lovely than we ever imagined.
 We sat her on the bed and gave her some stacking cups and other toys.
 Daddy, Papa, Gillian and I all gazed in wonder and bragged of her intelligence and beauty.